massgov/MDO-Standards/guides/creating_apis.md

 ## Quickstart Guide
-This guide will show you how to create a simple 1 lambda api which uses sklearn to produce a prediction given a numeric input from an API stood up behind the API Gateway.
+This guide will show you how to create a simple 1 lambda api which uses `sklearn` to produce a 2 class sample and serve it from an API stood up via the API Gateway.

 ### Prereqs
 Install the following or ensure these are installed on your local system:

-`brew`, or `apt`, or similar package manager.

-python 2.7
+Python 2.7

-python 3.6

 [`pip`](https://pip.pypa.io/en/stable/installing/)